benhastings/leader-resources/leveling-framework.md

 ### Scope

 - I own and deliver company-wide product or platform goals with multi-year, multi-team effect
-- I take a multi-year, industry-leading perspective when building products and systems, ensuring they adapt to scale, usage and/or business needs well beyond Dropbox’s current scope.
+- I take a multi-year, industry-leading perspective when building products and systems, ensuring they adapt to scale, usage and/or business needs well beyond company’s current scope.

 ### Impact